YamashiFenikkusu/CSV-translator-system-for-RMVXace/README.md

 -Add methods for setting language of the game with Game.ini.
 <h3>-v0.1:</h3>
 -Add partial translation for Vocab module and integrate simple CSV reader.

+<h2>TERMS OF USE:</h2>
+-Credit ★Yamashi Fenikkusu.<br/>
+-You need a valid RPG Maker VXace licence.<br/>
+-Free for non commercial and commercial use.<br/>
+-You can modify the script for your own usage, but don't redistribute it.<br/>
+-Redistribution on other websites without authorization are forbidden.<br/>
+-It's not obligatory, but a DM is appreciated if you use this script.